 To understand why you find fruit symbols like mangoes, cherries, bananas, oranges, melon and pears among others on your slot game, we need to travel back into their history.
 So let us delve a little into slot machine history for a little bit

 The first slot machine is credited to Charles Fey from San Francisco who in 1899 invented the Liberty Bell, a three-reel coin pay out slot machine.
 The reels of the machine were made up of six symbols; a horseshoe, space, star, heart diamond and a cracked liberty bell.
 From that point on and for 75 years, and despite several inventions, the slot machine basically remained the same, with the same mechanism and symbolism.

 It was not until the 1900s that Charles Fey teamed up with the Mills Novelty Company with the aim of increasing production and this is when the slot machine started to evolve.
-It was at that point when fruit symbols were introduced to replace the earlier imagery of the machine.
-The change slot of symbol and the new vibrancy of the machine worked so well for many players that at some point it was no longer called a slot machine but a fruit machine.
+It was at that point when fruit symbols were introduced to replace the earlier imagery of the machine. tembak ikan The change of symbol and the new vibrancy of the machine worked so well for many players that at some point it was no longer called a slot machine but a fruit machine.